shanep-cs2/shanep-cs2/_docs/coding-standards.md

 - (-2 points) Code compiles without warnings, there are **NO** acceptable warnings.
 All warnings indicate a problem with your code.
 - (-2 points) All TODO sections in the Retrospective.md must be completed

+## Compiling code

-- If you program fails to compile it will be awarded 0 points.
+Unless otherwise stated all code must compile and run on the department's computers in the [Kount Computer Lab (CCP241)](https://cs481.boisestate.edu/ccp-tour/index.html).
+It doesn't matter if your code compiles on your machine, it must compile on the computers provided in CCP241.
+If you program fails to compile it will be awarded 0 points.
 Absolutely no partial credit will be given if your program does not compile.

+You can access the lab computers remotely via ssh or you can go to the lab and use a work station directly.

-## Stuff I don't care about
+## Help!
+I got a 0!

+If you got a 0 for one of your labs all is not lost!
+It is possible to get points back.
+If your problem matches one of the scenarios below just execute the listed **solution** in order to get points back.

+- **Problem:** You didn't do the assignment.
+And the late window has passed.
+  - **Solution:** You can take advantage of the [extra credit lab]({% link _lessons/lesson30.md %}) if you wish.
+- **Problem:** Your code did not compile on the machines in the Kount Computer Lab.
+  - **Solution:** You need to go to the [Kount Computer Lab (CCP241)](https://cs481.boisestate.edu/ccp-tour/index.html) or log in remotely and fix your code so it compiles on the department machines.
+Once you have your code fixed you can email your instructor and ask for a regrade.
+  - **Note:** Only two regrades for compilation issues will be allowed per student for all labs.
+    After two incidents your grade will remain a 0.
+- **Problem:** You did the lab but forgot to push to github 🙁
+  - **Solution:** Make sure all your work is pushed to github and then email the instructor for a regrade
+  - **Note:** Only two regrades for "forgetting to push to github" will be allowed per student for all labs.
+After two incidents your grade will remain a 0.

+## Spelling and Grammar

 I generally do not care about spelling or grammar mistakes.
 The only exception to this rule is if your spelling and grammar are so bad I literally can't make heads or tails of what you are trying to